 2. Use a fan, air conditioning or air cooler

 If you can afford to invest in an air conditioning unit, this is an ideal solution.
 If you will only be cooling your bedroom, the cost may not be as high as you think.
 However, it is very important to take care of the unit because standing water is produced by condensation in an air conditioner as a by-product of the cooling process.
 This can run the risk off attracting disease-carrying mosquitos, so regular removal of stagnant water and disinfection of units is necessary.
-So the upkeep and maintenance of air conditioning should be taken into account when deciding whether to install.
+Hence, the upkeep and maintenance of air conditioning units should be taken into account when deciding whether they need to be installed.

 3. Cool off before going to bed